dstoutnutrien/wdio_test/readme.md

 3. Make any changes you feel would make this better.
 4. Make a pr.

+## Node JS

-recommended node version v18.20.2 we recommend using nvm to install and manage node versions. it can be found at https://github.com/nvm-sh/nvm
+The recommended node version is v18.20.2
+We recommend using nvm to install and manage node versions.
+It can be found at https://github.com/nvm-sh/nvm.

 ## Running Tests